-Afterwards, the U.S. Army retaliated against the Indians, which so enraged the local tribes that both Fort Boise and Fort Hall were soon abandoned, making the Oregon Trail unsafe without military escort until the 1862 gold rush.
+Afterward, the U.S. Army retaliated against the Indians, which so enraged the local tribes that both Fort Boise and Fort Hall were soon abandoned, making the Oregon Trail unsafe without military escort until the 1862 gold rush.

-Today, the Ward Memorial Park is dedicated to the victims of the massacre, and the monuments and informational markers in this park serve to pay tribute to the dangers emigrants faced while traveling the Oregon Trail.
+Today, the Ward Memorial Park is dedicated to the victims of the massacre, and the monuments and informational markers in this park pay tribute to the dangers emigrants faced while traveling the Oregon Trail.

-Attack on Fort Lemhi (1858) – During the short period of 1855-1858, President Brigham Young sent a small number of men to establish a settlement some 400 miles north of Salt Lake City near present-day Baker, Idaho.
+Attack on Fort Lemhi (1858) – During the short period of 1855-1858, Mormon President Brigham Young sent a small number of men to establish a settlement some 400 miles north of Salt Lake City near present-day Baker, Idaho.
 The post was named after a king in the Book of Mormon.
 Quickly, the community grew to over 200 people who earned their livings by irrigated farming and stock raising.
 Though the Mormons had established good relations among the Shoshone and Bannock in the Lemhi Valley, the Indians were becoming unhappy about the growth of Mormon settlements and began to rebel.
 At the same time,

 On February 25, 1858, about 250 Bannock and Shoshone warriors descended on Fort Lemhi, where they killed two herders, wounded five other men, and drove off 255 cattle and horses.
-Afterwards, the fort was abandoned.
+Afterward, the fort was abandoned.